hpides/BDL/tutorial_03_hadoop_installation.md

 ### Hadoop Files

+First download `hadoop-3.3.6.tar.gz` from the internet.
+Use Google to find it.
-First we have to exit from the node to copy the hadoop package to the node.
+Next we have to exit from the node to copy the hadoop package to the node.
 Afterwards we have to ssh again into the node and extract hadoop to the `/opt/` folder and change the

 ```
 exit